arunsivakumar5/Medical-QA-with-sentence-transformers/README.md

 # Medical-QA-with-sentence-transformers
 Created medical Q&A models by utilizing sentence transformers models on medical data.

-Description:
+# Introduction:
-This GitHub repository contains code for a medical question and answer (Q&A) system that utilizes sentence transformers to provide answers to user queries based on medical documents.
-The code demonstrates how to encode medical documents, user queries, and find the most similar answers using cosine similarity scores.
-It also includes a feature for answering questions related to the diseases treated by specific drugs.
+This GitHub repository presents a comprehensive medical question and answer (Q&A) system powered by state-of-the-art Sentence Transformers.
+The primary objective of this project is to enable users to obtain accurate and contextually relevant answers to medical queries by leveraging a vast corpus of medical documents.
+The system excels in providing insights into drug side effects and the diseases treated by specific medications.

-Key Features:
+# Key Features:

+1. Data Loading and Preprocessing
+The code begins by loading a rich dataset comprising 2967 rows of drug-related side effects data, which was sourced from drugs.com.
+The dataset can be accessed here.
+Notable steps include:

-Loading and Preprocessing Data: The code loads a dataset of 2967 rows of side effects data from drugs.com and transforms it to include descriptive phrases like "side effect" to enhance answer readability.
-Rows with missing side effect data are dropped.
+Transformation of data to include user-friendly phrases like "side effect" for enhanced answer readability.

-Encoding Medical Documents: The code encodes the side effects data using a Sentence Transformer model and prepares embeddings for end-user queries.

-Answering User Queries: The code uses cosine similarity to find the most similar embeddings in medical documents for user queries.
-It provides answers to user questions regarding drug side effects, with the option to retrieve the top two most similar answers if a direct match is not found.
+Removal of rows with missing side effect data to ensure robust responses.
+2. Encoding Medical Documents
+The heart of the system lies in its ability to encode medical documents effectively.
+This is accomplished by utilizing a pre-trained Sentence Transformer model.
+Key steps include:

+Downloading and initializing the Sentence Transformer model (paraphrase-MiniLM-L6-v2) specifically fine-tuned for natural language understanding.
+Encoding the side effects data from the dataset, effectively converting it into a rich, numerical representation using the initialized model.
+Preparing embeddings for end-user queries, ensuring that the system can process and match user questions.
+3. Answering User Queries
+The repository demonstrates the core functionality of the Q&A system, which is answering user queries accurately.
+This is achieved by employing cosine similarity as a scoring mechanism to find the most similar embeddings within the medical documents for each user query.
+Key highlights include:

+Finding the top match for each user query based on cosine similarity scores.
+Handling scenarios where an exact match is not found by returning the top two most similar answers from the medical documents.
+Presenting answers in a structured format, along with their respective scores, to assist users in understanding the relevance of the responses.
-Additional Feature: Disease Treated: The code extends functionality to answer questions about the diseases treated by specific drugs.
-It encodes data related to both side effects and diseases treated and provides answers based on user queries.
+4. Additional Feature: Disease Treated
+In addition to drug side effects, the system can also answer questions about the diseases treated by specific medications.
+This feature is made possible through the encoding of data related to both side effects and the diseases treated.
+The process includes:

-Conclusion:
-This code showcases a basic medical Q&A system using sentence transformers and cosine similarity.
-It suggests opportunities for improvement, such as customizing answers to popular questions and expanding the model's capabilities to handle more detailed queries and newer drugs.
-Additionally, it highlights the potential to integrate multimodal models like CLIP to provide image examples of diseases in response to user queries, enhancing the overall user experience.

-Note: Users are encouraged to ensure comprehensive coverage of user queries to avoid situations where the model returns the most similar match when a specific drug is not present in the dataset.
+Creating a new corpus that includes information about both side effects and the diseases treated for each drug.
+Allowing users to ask questions related to the diseases treated by specific drugs, thus expanding the system's versatility.

+# Conclusion
+This repository serves as a robust foundation for building an advanced medical Q&A system.
+While it excels in answering questions related to drug side effects and diseases treated, there is significant potential for improvement and expansion:

+Customizing answers to cater to popular and specific queries.
+Handling more complex and detailed medical inquiries.
+Incorporating information about newly introduced drugs.
+Extending the system with multimodal capabilities, such as providing images related to diseases in response to queries.
+The Q&A system showcased here demonstrates the potential to revolutionize medical information retrieval by providing quick and accurate responses from extensive medical documents.